nirmitsakre/Dog-breed-image-classification/README.md

 2. Data

-The data we are using is from Kaggle's dog breed identification competion.
+The data we are using is from Kaggle's dog breed identification competition.

 https://www.kaggle.com/competitions/dog-breed-identification/data